The English version of the complete website is to be found on this scroll-down-page.

 We’re working on a guesthouse with a capacity of six guests.
 In the meantime there are plenty of options to stay on the island (B&B, cottages, hotels etc).

-From September 15th, 2019, we hope to welcome guests in our own guesthouse.
+From March 1rst, 2021 we hope to welcome guests in our own guesthouse.

 Cistercian group Sion